ameliameyer/mood_prediction/README.md

-# tableau
+# Mood Prediction
-This is my Tableau Project
+This is my Mood Prediction project using Spotify Audio Features and Machine Learning.